-Sometimes the size of the case or, in these uncertain economic times, your budget dictates that you go it alone in the courtroom without the assistance of a professional consultant to run the trial technology (e.g., ordering and setting up the equipment, calling up documents, playing deposition excerpts or just putting a document on a document projector).
+Sometimes the size of the case or, in these uncertain economic times, your budget dictates that you go it alone in the courtroom without the assistance of a professional hot seat operator (e.g., ordering and setting up the equipment, calling up documents, playing deposition excerpts or just putting a document on a document projector).
 When faced with going to trial on your own or with just the aid of your paralegal/assistant, there are a few lessons that can help you anticipate the unexpected while maintaining your poise and credibility in front of the jury.

 Create a Master Plan.

-Now more than ever, technology is advancing at a break-neck speed – with or without you – and the same applies specifically to technology used in the courtroom.
+Now more than ever, technology is advancing at a break-neck speed – with or without you – and the same applies specifically to courtroom technology.
 Jurors’ attention spans are limited as they have been conditioned by advertisers to receive core bits of information in 18 seconds or less.
 Fortunately, with the aid of courtroom technology, attorneys are better prepared to meet jurors where they are – lack of attention spans and absence of retention included.
 With this in mind, to effectively navigate a plan that maximizes the power of courtroom technology, we strongly recommend counsel create a master plan several weeks before trial.

 During pre-trial motions, discuss with the judge and opposing counsel an optimum equipment layout that will maximize its impact on the jury.
 Take note of the courtroom’s acoustics – will you need a microphone and speakers to amplify your speech and/or your equipment’s sound?
 What about when the air conditioner turns on?
 Also pay attention to how light or dark it is in the courtroom.
 If there are windows, be sure to have a projector with adequate lumens (brightness) so the picture is viewable by the jury with the lights on/blinds open.
 Once you have devised a master plan, obtain the necessary approval from the court for bringing the equipment into the courthouse